President of the Senate: U.S. state senates

 In state governments of the United States, the presiding officer of the state senate (the upper house) is a matter decided by the state's constitution.
-Some states designate the lieutenant governor as president of the senate, in the same way as the vice-president, while in other states, the Senate elects its president.
-The Tennessee Senate elects a senator speaker of the Senate, who is given the title of lieutenant governor.
+Some states designate the lieutenant governor as president of the senate, in the same way as the vice-president.
+An example of this is in the Commonwealth of Pennsylvania: Governor Josh Shapiro acts like a president, Lieutenant Governor Austin Davis acts like a vice president and is the president of the Pennsylvania Senate.
+Both chambers of the Pennsylvania legislature also have minority and majority leaders, and a speaker of the House.
+In other states, the Senate body elects its president.
+An example of this is Colorado.

-Similarly, New Hampshire has no lieutenant governor, but the state senate elects a president who is the de facto lieutenant governor, given that in the event of the governor's death, resignation, or inability to serve, the president of the senate acts as governor until the vacancy is filled.
+The Tennessee Senate elects a senator speaker of the Senate, who is given the title of lieutenant governor.Similarly, New Hampshire has no lieutenant governor, but the state senate elects a president who is the de facto lieutenant governor, given that in the event of the governor's death, resignation, or inability to serve, the president of the senate acts as governor until the vacancy is filled.
 New Jersey previously used the same system, but with the important proviso that the Senate president continued to serve in that position while also serving as acting governor.
 After Christine Todd Whitman resigned as governor, Donald DiFrancesco spent nearly a year as acting governor.
 As a result of his tenure, questions were raised about the propriety of such a system, particularly about separation of powers–related issues.
 A constitutional amendment was enacted in 2005 to create the office of lieutenant governor effective at the 2009 election.

-Many state legislatures act almost like miniature versions of the U.S. House of Representatives and the U.S. Senate.
-In the Senate, JD Vance is the president of the senate.
-In most state legislatures, the lieutenant governor acts almost like the vice president.
-An example of this is in the Commonwealth of Pennsylvania: Governor Josh Shapiro acts like a president, Lieutenant Governor Austin Davis acts like a vice president and is the president of the Pennsylvania Senate.
-Both chambers of the Pennsylvania legislature also have minority and majority leaders, and a speaker of the House.

 South America

 Argentina

-The Argentine Senate is presided over by the vice-president of the Republic, currently Victoria Villaruel.
+The Argentine Senate is presided over by the vice-president of the Republic, currently Victoria Villarruel.
 This was a recent expansion of the vice-president's powers introduced as part of the 1994 constitutional amendments (Constitution, Art.
 57).
 The vice-president may only cast a vote to break a tied Senate vote.

 Brazil

 The president of Brazil's Federal Senate is elected among the country's senators.
+From 1891 to 1930 and from 1945 to 1961, the Vice President of Brazil presided over the Senate.

 The holder of that position is the third order to succeed the president (only below the vice president and the president of the Chamber of Deputies).
-The President of the Senate is also the president of the National Congress, which includes the Senate and the Chamber of Deputies.
+The President of the Senate is also an ex officio president of the National Congress, which includes the Senate and the Chamber of Deputies.